-- 3. Rhode Island has been impacted by a number of major storms, and they represent a major coastal and marine hazard.
-In terms of wave height and storm surge, the Hurricane of 1938 was of the magnitude of the 100-year storm of record for Rhode Island (Pogue 2005).
+- 2.Some studies have reported an increase in the number of tropical cyclones in certain areas, including, the North Atlantic (e.g. Hoyos 2006; Mann and Emanuel 2006; Emanuel et al. 2008; Holland 2009; Mann et al. 2009).
+These conclusions remain debatable within the scientific community (Allison et al. 2009). - 3.
+Rhode Island has been impacted by a number of major storms and they represent a major coastal and marine hazard.
+In terms of wave height and storm surge, the Hurricane of 1938 was of the magnitude of the 100-year storm of record for Rhode Island (RIEMA Pogue 2005).
 This means that there is a 1 percent probability of this size storm occurring in any single year.
-However, with more intense storms, the probability increases that any one storm will be greater than that currently defined as a 100-year storm. - 4.
+However, with more intense storms, the probability increases that any one storm will be greater than that intense a storm as currently defined as a 100-year storm. - 4.
 Storms and associated storm surge cause damage to ports, seawalls and revetments, docks, roads, bridges, wastewater treatment plants and stormwater infrastructure.
-Storms can also damage wind turbines and other offshore infrastructure and affect sediment movement, altering beaches and coastal habitats as well as needs for dredging for marine transportation and port operations.
-Potential damage from increasing storm intensity and past damage to the ports of Providence and East Providence are described in more detail in section 340 of this chapter. - 310.5.
-Precipitation and Weather Patterns are Changing - Globally, rainfall has decreased in the Northern Hemisphere subtropics and increased in midlatitudes over the last 50 years (Zhang et al. 2007).
+Storms can also damage wind turbines and other offshore infrastructureand affect sediment movement, alteringeroding beaches and coastal habitats as well as needs for dredging marine transportation and port operations.
+Potential damage from increasing storm intensity and past damage to the ports of Providence and East Providence are described in more detail in section 340 of this Chapter.
+Storms also erode beaches and coastal habitats, affect sediment movement creating anoxic conditionsand can affect needs for and dredging needs for, marine transportation and port operations.

+310.5 Precipitation and Weather Patterns are Changing

+- Globally, rainfall has decreased in the Northern Hemisphere subtropics and increased in midlatitudes over the last 50 years (Zhang et al. 2007).
 Rainfall and wind patterns have also been changing over time in the U.S. Northeast and coastal New England.
-Frumhoff et al. (2007) reported that since 1900, precipitation has increased 5 to 10 percent in the northeastern U.S., with most of the increase historically occurring during fall, spring, and summer.
+Frumhoff et al. (2007) reported that since 1900 precipitation has increased 5-10% in the northeastern US, with most of the increase historically occurring during fall, spring, and summer.
 In the last few decades, however, increases have also occurred in winter.
 However, more of this precipitation is falling as rain than snow.
-The New England Regional Assessment estimated a greater-16.8 percent-increase in precipitation between 1905 and 2006 in coastal New England (NERAG 2001). - 2.
-Between 1905 and 2006 there has been a 32 percent increase in precipitation (rain and snow) in Rhode Island when all years, even extremely dry and wet years, are included (Figure 3.4) (Pilson 2008).
+The New England Regional Assessment estimated a larger, 16.8% increase in precipitation between 1905 and 2006 in coastal New England (NERAG 2001). - 2.
+Between 1905 and 2006 there has been a 32% increase in precipitation (rain and snow) in Rhode Island when all years, even extremely dry and wet years, are included (Figure 4) (Pilson 2008).
 This estimate is comparable to the New England Regional Assessment data if extremely dry and wet years are excluded (Pilson 2008).
 The increase in precipitation, as well as warmer winter temperatures, is related to the observed increase in cloudiness, which results in a decreasing amount of sunlight reaching Rhode Island (Nixon et al. 2009).

-Figure 3.4.
-Total annual precipitation (rain and snow) at the weather stations in Providence, R.I., from 1905 to 2006.
+Figure 4.
+Total Annual Precipitation (Rain and Snow) at the Weather Stations in Providence, RI, from 1905 to 2006.
 The rate of increase (slope of the simple linear regression) is 3.05 mm (0.12 in) per year.
 (Source: Pilson 2008).

-3. In contrast to precipitation, average winter and summer wind speeds over land across New England have declined by 20 percent in the last 50 years (O'Donnel, in press).
-Other data also show a decline in annual mean wind speed in the northeastern U.S. (Pryor et al. 2009).
-For example, Figure 3.5 shows that wind speed recorded at T.F.
-Green Airport has significantly declined from 1964 to 2004 (Pilson 2008).
+3. In contrast to precipitation, average winter and summer wind speeds over land across New England have declined by 20% in the last 50 years (O'Donnel, in press).
+Other data also show a decline in annual mean wind speed in the northeastern U.S. (Pryor et al. 2008).
+For example, Figure 5 shows that wind speed recorded at T.F.
+Green Airport in Rhode Island has significantly declined from 1964 to 2004 (Pilson 2008).

-Figure 3.5.
-Annual average wind speed at T.F.
-Green Airport, R.I., from 1964 to 2006 (Source: Pilson 2008).
+Figure 5.
+Annual Average Wind Speed at T.F.
+Green Airport, RI, from 1964 to 2006 (Source: Pilson 2008).